Steeleris/Commissions/README.md

 ## Testing

-Tests can be easily run with the following command from the base directory:
+Tests can be easily run with the following command from the base directory.
+Of course, if composer client is globally installed in you file system:

 `phpunit`